 Hand and Microsurgery

-Hand and microsurgery are fields of surgery that generally deal with the treatment of injuries, diseases and deformities of the hands.
-Both fields aim to treat structures such as the hand, fingers and wrist using precise surgical techniques.
-However, microsurgery is a more general term and can also be used on other parts of the body.
+Hand and microsurgery are surgical fields that primarily focus on treating injuries, diseases, and deformities of the hands.
+Both fields utilize precise surgical techniques to treat structures such as the hands, fingers, and wrists.
+However, microsurgery is a broader term that can also be used to describe procedures in other parts of the body.

 • Fractures